Pfizer · Generative AI · Enterprise SaaS

 Regulatory environment that doesn't move as fast as the technology

-Every piece of pharmaceutical marketing copy requires review against brand guidelines, regulatory standards, and medical-legal approval processes.
+Every piece of pharmaceutical marketing copy requires medical-legal review.
 A Gen AI tool that generates content faster than it can be reviewed creates compliance risk, not efficiency.
-The design had to accommodate the review workflow as a first-class feature — not an afterthought.
+The review workflow had to be a first-class design feature — not an afterthought.

 Marketers who didn't trust the output

-Pfizer's marketing teams are experts at copy.
-They arrive at pitches with 3–5 carefully developed ideas.
-Asking them to use AI-generated content meant asking them to stake their professional judgment on output they couldn't fully verify.
-The adoption problem wasn't technological — it was about trust in a system whose accuracy they had no way to independently evaluate.
+Pfizer marketers arrive at pitches with 3–5 carefully developed ideas.
+Using AI-generated content meant staking professional judgment on output they couldn't verify.
+The adoption problem wasn't technological — it was trust in a system whose accuracy they had no way to independently evaluate.

 Brand-specific language across multiple pharmaceutical brands

-Pfizer operates dozens of pharmaceutical brands, each with its own approved language, tone, and regulatory constraints.
-The tool couldn't be a generic text generator — it had to produce output that was brand-appropriate and defensible inside Pfizer's review process.
+Dozens of pharmaceutical brands, each with its own approved language, tone, and regulatory constraints.
+The tool couldn't be a generic text generator — output had to be brand-appropriate and defensible inside Pfizer's review process.

 Scalable MVP under active feature expansion

-The initial brief covered copy generation, translation, and image generation.
-The roadmap included significantly more.
-The architecture of the UI — layout, navigation, component structure — had to accommodate features that hadn't been scoped yet without requiring a redesign each time one shipped.
+The brief covered copy generation, translation, and image generation — with significantly more on the roadmap.
+The UI architecture had to accommodate features that hadn't been scoped yet without requiring a redesign each time one shipped.

 02 — The Strategic Frame